redbear/DuoSetupCLI/README.md

     Usage: DuoSetupCLI <option> [parameters]

-    options:
+    <options>:
         --upload          Upload firmware to Duo
         --version         Fetch the firmware versions
-        --device-id       Fetch the MCU's unique 12-bytes device ID --credential      Check if Duo has stored credentials or not --scan-ap         Scan the nearby Wi-Fi Access Points
+        --device-id       Fetch the MCU's unique 12-bytes device ID --credential      Check if Duo has stored credentials or not --scan-ap         Scan the nearby Wi-Fi Access Points --config-ap       Config an AP for Duo to connect (**TBD**) --connect-ap      Leave listening mode and try connecting the stored AP It will enter listening mode again if no valid AP stored --public-key      Fetch the device public key that stored in Duo

-    parameters:
+    [parameters]:
-        --verbose,-v      Print additional message during executing this programm.
-        --file,-f <file>  Used with --upload option.
+        --verbose,-v      Print additional message during executing this programm --file,-f <file>  Used with --upload option.
 Specify the binary file (.bin) to be uploaded.
-The file will be stored from the beginning of the OTA region by default, if no "--region" is present.
+The file will be stored from the beginning of the OTA region by default, if no "--region" is present
         --region,-r <n>   Used with --upload option.
 Specify the region of the external flash to store the file.
 Without this parameter, the file is stored from the beginning of the OTA region.
-Otherwise, if n=1/2/3, the file is stored from the offset of the OTA region, where the offset is n*128KB. if n=4, the file is stored at the Factory Reset region
+Otherwise, if n=[1...7], the file is stored from the offset of the OTA region, where the offset is n*64KB. if n=8, the file is stored at the Factory Reset region
         --safe,-s         Used with --upload option.
-Invalid user part so that Duo enter safe mode after firmware update.
-        --leave,-l        Used with --upload option.
-Leave listening mode when uploading firmware completed.
+Invalid user part so that Duo enter safe mode after firmware update --leave,-l        Used with --upload option.
+Leave listening mode when uploading firmware completed

 # Build DuoSetupCLI

 ## Dependencies

-make command and GCC tool chain
+Build tools and GCC Tools chain

 ## Build
 Git clone the repository or download it to your local system.
 Open command line terminal and change the working directory to `./DuoSetupCLI`.